herodotdigital/SwiftProjectSample/README.md

 The sample project is the part of our past Swift projects.
 This sample contains one module which is used to displays user content (statements) on 3 screens.
 The sample also contains the screen to create new content as a user.

-Keep in mind that **all requests are based on static .json files**  to allow you to compile the project and see all our content inside the app.
+Keep in mind that **all requests are based on static .json files**  to allow you to compile the project and see all our content inside the app. **To keep the sample small, we stripped down most of its features.**

 ### Rx - Reactive programming